kubernetes-sigs/kueue/docs/tasks/administer_cluster_quotas.md

 ### 3. Create [LocalQueues](/docs/concepts/local_queue.md)

-Users cannot directly send [workloads](/docs/concepts/workload.md) to ClusterQueues.
-Instead, users need to send their workloads to a Queue in their namespace.
+Users cannot directly send [Workloads](/docs/concepts/workload.md) to ClusterQueues.
+Instead, users need to send their Workloads to a Queue in their namespace.
 Thus, for the queuing system to be complete, you need to create a Queue in each namespace that needs access to the ClusterQueue.